timyiu478/wiz-challenges/README.md

 ## About

-This repository contains various challenges and resources related to Kubernetes, cloud security, and container registries.
-Use these challenges to practice and improve cloud security skills.
+This repository contains write-ups for various cloud security challenges, including EKS Cluster Game, Kubernetes LAN Party, and the BIG IAM Challenge.
+The challenges are designed to learn about common misconfigurations and security issues in cloud environments, particularly in Kubernetes and AWS IAM.

 ## Notes